bycaroline/MachineLearning_AirQuality_ExamProject/README.md

 # Exam Project in Machine Learning, Java and React

 ## Description
-The purpose of this Exam project is to learn and understand how machine learning works, as well as to apply knowledge in Python and integrate it with Java and React.
-The product is a service that predicts and estimates air quality in a specific part of Stockholm's inner city.
-Users simply enter a time of day and select a location within Stockholm's inner city in the browser, and they receive an estimation of the air quality for that time and place.
+This project aims to explore how machine learning works while applying Python skills and integrating them with Java and React.
+The outcome is a service that predicts and estimates air quality in specific areas of Stockholm's inner city.
+Users enter a time of day and select a location within Stockholm via a browser, receiving an estimated air quality forecast for their chosen time and place.

-When the frontend receives an input and sends a request, it passes through the Java server, which forwards the request to a Flask API.
-The API utilizes the saved model in the joblib file and sends a response back, first to the Java server and then to the frontend client.
-The user can then read the response and see the estimated air quality.
-The machine learning model is built in Jupyter Notebooks using Python, Pandas, NumPy, and SciKit Learn.
+The system workflow begins in the frontend, where user input triggers a request.
+This request is sent to a Java server, which then forwards it to a Flask API.
+The API leverages a pre-trained machine learning model stored in a joblib file to process the input and generate a prediction.
+The response is routed back through the Java server to the frontend client, where users can view the estimated air quality.
+The machine learning model is developed using Python, with tools such as Jupyter Notebooks, Pandas, NumPy, and SciKit Learn.

 ## Features
 - Prediction of air quality with Machine Learning
-- Flask API, Python Backend
+- Flask API
 - Java server
 - React frontend

-## Technologies
+## Technologies and Frameworks
 - Python
+- Jupyter
 - Pandas
 - SciKit Learn
+- NumPy
+- Joblib
 - Java
 - Javascript
 - HTML
 - CSS
-- React JS
+- React

 ## Licens
 Caroline Eklund holds the license.